-We offer free spay/neuter at the preference of the new owners.
-If new owners choose not to take advantage of this free surgery, they must spay or neuter their kitten before the age of sexual maturity.
+We offer reduced cost spay/neuter at the preference of the new owners.
+If new owners choose not to take advantage of this surgery, they must spay or neuter their kitten before the age of sexual maturity.
 No discount is associated with refusing the surgery.

 Microchip and ID tags.

 All kittens will be microchipped and the new owners given registration information.